bellingcat/tiktok-hashtag-analysis/README.md

 - The list of hashtags to scrape is specified as a positional argument

 ### Video downloading
-Running the `tiktok-hashtag-analysis` script with the following options will scrape trending videos containing the hashtag `#london`:
+Running the `tiktok-hashtag-analysis` script with the following options will scrape trending posts containing the hashtag `#london`:
-`tiktok-hashtag-analysis download london --download`
+`tiktok-hashtag-analysis london --download`

 - The `--download` flag specifies that video files for scraped posts should be downloaded